tailhook/zerogw/doc/proto.rst

     sends message directly to the user.
 You can send binary message, but most browsers can read only text data, so use utf-8

+:samp:`sendall, {message}`
+    sends message to all connections.
+Of course addressees are limited to a single route, not to the whole zerogw.
+Note that message is also sent to unauthenticated connections.
+You need to subscribe all users to some topic and use ``publish`` if you want to send to authenticated users only.

 Topic Subscription
 ~~~~~~~~~~~~~~~~~~